kubernetes/perf-tests/clusterloader2/testing/experimental/storage/pod-startup/README.md

     - tries to stress the max number of volumes a single pod can have
 - X pods with 1 volume each on cluster in parallel
     - run on a cluster with num nodes that is a multiple of `NODES_PER_NAMESPACE` (default 100)
-    - no config file is necessary (this is the default)
+    - use override file in `tests/cluster_load_scale_by_nodes`

 **Volume Type**

 Each test must use a type of volume.
-The empty-dir volume is used by default.
 Use a override in `volume-types` to set a specific type of volume to test.